 Alternatives to Timeshare Deed-Back Programs

 So, what do you do if your timeshare developer doesn’t offer a timeshare deed-back program?
 And what if you would like to recoup some of the costs from your timeshare purchase?
 For those interested, there are alternatives to timeshare deed-back programs.
-Here are some of the most popular alternatives to these programs in the industry and how they stack up to deeding a timeshare property back.
+Here are some of the most popular alternatives to these programs in the industry and how they stack up to deed a timeshare property back.

 Gift the Timeshare to a Family Member